 Wash your hands after you...

 Go to the bathroom.

-ALWAYS wash your hands before leaving the toilet.
+ALWAYS wash your hands before leaving

 Wash your hands after you:

-- *Handle uncooked foods, (particularly raw meat,
+- *Handle uncooked foods, (especially

-poultry or fish)
+- raw meat, poultry or fish)

 - *Change your children's diapers